 - Keep a record (as well as any receipts) of any expenses you incur as a result of the accident – loss of earnings, medical expenses, travel expenses all form part of your compensation

-What is the role of a personal injury lawyer in a slip, trip or fall claim?
+What is the role of a personal injury lawyer in trip or slip claims?

 - Discuss your accident with you and advise whether you have a claim